 Styela plicata, a solitary ascidian found in shallow, protected environments in tropical and warm-temperate oceans, is commonly found in ports and marinas around the world.
 Its origin is uncertain since it has been recorded from several oceans, thus showing a very broad geographical distribution.
 Although S. plicata has been historically classified as a cosmopolitan species, in the past few decades it has been considered as an introduced or invasive species in some regions of the world (de Barros et al., 2009).
 Styela plicata is a pest species which can outcompete native encrousting and fouling organisms from natural and artificial hard substrates.
-It is also found in disturbed areas such as in the proximity of refineries, power plants, and fishing harbors.
-It can be considered as an indicator species in areas that have experienced intense stress (de Barros et al., 2009).
-It can adhere to several types of substrate, particularly artificial ones, and it is also found in epibiosis on the shell of bivalves.
+It is also found in disturbed areas and can be considered as an indicator species in areas that have experienced intense stress (de Barros et al., 2009).
 Along the Italian Coast S. plicata is well known (Mastrototaro and D'Onghia, 2008; GSA-SIBM, 2015), while at Ischia it has been recorded by Ulman et al. (2017) in the fouling of three marinas: Ischia Porto, Casamicciola, and Sant'Angelo.